Microwave oven: Heating characteristics

 The second problem is due to food composition and geometry, and must be addressed by the cook, by arranging the food so that it absorbs energy evenly, and periodically testing and shielding any parts of the food that overheat.
 In some materials with low thermal conductivity, where dielectric constant increases with temperature, microwave heating can cause localized thermal runaway.
 Under certain conditions, glass can exhibit thermal runaway in a microwave oven to the point of melting.

-Due to this phenomenon, microwave ovens set at too-high power levels may even start to cook the edges of frozen food while the inside of the food remains frozen.
+Due to uneven heating, microwave ovens set at too-high power levels may even start to cook the edges of frozen food while the inside of the food remains frozen.
 Another case of uneven heating can be observed in baked goods containing berries.
-In these items, the berries absorb more energy than the drier surrounding bread and cannot dissipate the heat due to the low thermal conductivity of the bread.
-Often this results in overheating the berries relative to the rest of the food.
+In these items, the berries absorb more energy than the drier surrounding bread and cannot dissipate the heat due to the low thermal conductivity of the bread, often overheating the berries.
 "Defrost" oven settings either use low power levels or repeatedly turn the power off and on – intended to allow time for heat to be conducted within frozen foods from areas that absorb heat more readily to those which heat more slowly.
-In turntable-equipped ovens, more even heating can take place by placing food off-center on the turntable tray instead of exactly in the center, as this results in more even heating of the food throughout.
+In turntable-equipped ovens, heating can be more even if food is not centered on the turntable tray, so that no part of the food remains in the same place as the turntable rotates.

-There are microwave ovens on the market that allow full-power defrosting.
-They do this by exploiting the properties of the electromagnetic radiation LSM modes.
-LSM full-power defrosting may actually achieve more even results than slow defrosting.
+Some microwave ovens allow full-power defrosting by exploiting the properties of the electromagnetic radiation LSM modes.
+LSM full-power defrosting may achieve more even results than slow defrosting.

 Microwave heating can be deliberately uneven by design.
-Some microwavable packages (notably pies) may include materials that contain ceramic or aluminium flakes, which are designed to absorb microwaves and heat up, which aids in baking or crust preparation by depositing more energy shallowly in these areas.
+Some microwavable packages (notably pies) may include materials that contain ceramic or aluminium flakes, which are designed to absorb microwaves and heat up, aiding baking or crust preparation by depositing more energy shallowly in these areas.
 The technical term for such a microwave-absorbing patch is a susceptor.
-Such ceramic patches affixed to cardboard are positioned next to the food, and are typically smokey blue or gray in colour, usually making them easily identifiable; the cardboard sleeves included with Hot Pockets, which have a silver surface on the inside, are a good example of such packaging.
+Susceptor patches affixed to cardboard, easily identifiable as they are typically smokey blue or gray, are positioned next to the food; the cardboard sleeves included with Hot Pockets, which have a silver surface on the inside, are an example of such packaging.
 Microwavable cardboard packaging may also contain overhead ceramic patches which function in the same way.